mschmulen/ios-mobile-server-with-node-and-digitalocean/README.md

 ### 'Snapshot' your Droplet for on demand mobile backend

 Now that you have your StrongLoop Loopback server configured and your mobile application connected you can take advantage of Digital Oceans Snapshot feature.
 This makes it fast and easy to spin up a mobile backend in a few seconds with zero server configuration.

-### Whats Next

-You can find detailed information on StrongLoop LoopBack and the native iOS SDK [StrongLoop.com](http://StrongLoop.com) and of course Digital Ocean configuration and pricing information at [Digital Ocean]( http://digitalocean.com)

-If you have any questions on how JavaScript can accelerate your mobile development efforts drop us a line at [Node Republic] (http://strongloop.com/node-republic) !